flybywiresim/docs/docs/fbw-a32nx/feature-guides/custom-hydraulics.md

 # Custom Hydraulics

 ## Gear system
 Our new gear system aims at replicating its real counterpart even in the slightest details.
-While more improvements will come, the current system already features:
+While further enhancements will come, the current system already features:

 - Rigid body physics of gears and doors, affected by aerodynamics
-- Hydraulic actuators simulation with "push to retract" main gears and "push to extend" nose gear
+- Hydraulic actuators' simulation with "push to retract" main gears and "push to extend" nose gear
 - All proximity sensors, one set per LGCIU computer
 - LGCIU computers monitoring, sequence control state machine and their change-over mechanism
 - Safety valve / Shut off valve / Vent valves controls
-- Gear lever baulk lock mechanism powered by LGCIUs
+- Gear lever bulk lock mechanism powered by LGCIUs
 - Emergency extension system
 - Failures

 !!! warning "Not Yet Implemented"
     Non-exhaustive list of features yet to come:

-    - Doors vs gear collisions
+    - Doors vs. gear collisions
     - Complete fault monitoring and BITE tests of LGCIUs

 ### Functionality